 Zach joined Watsi on April 21st, 2021.
-Five months ago, Zach joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Zach's most recent donation traveled 8,700 miles to support Baby of Rebecca, a newborn from Tanzania, to fund clubfoot repair surgery.
+Nine months ago, Zach joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zach's most recent donation traveled 8,700 miles to support Josephina, a hard-working 17-year-old girl from Tanzania, to fund burn contracture surgery to treat pain and discomfort from her scars.

 A couple from Tanzania visited our medical partner, African Mission Healthcare (AMH), with their adorable newborn baby boy.
 Their two-day-old baby was born with clubfoot of both feet, which is a condition in which the foot is twisted out of shape.
 This condition can cause difficulty walking or wearing shoes.
 The couple is concerned that their son may have difficulty walking in the future as he grows, and they are seeking assistance with surgery.
 The baby's father works full-time at a timber factory and shared that his income only covers their basic needs.
 They are overjoyed with their new son and are hopeful he'll receive the care he needs.
 Fortunately, AMH can help!
 On November 4th, surgeons will perform clubfoot repair surgery that will allow the baby to walk easily and wear shoes as he grows up.
 AMH is requesting $935 to fund this procedure.
 Rebecca, the baby's mother, shared, “I am glad to know that my baby’s condition is treatable.”